vinej/x16_forth/doc/userguide.md

 ## BASIC-alias and string toolkit

-Convenience words baked into the build that mirror X16 BASIC.
+The file-I/O aliases are baked into the build and mirror X16 BASIC.
 The math ones share the corresponding FP word's body under a BASIC name.

 - **`OPEN`** ( c-addr u fam -- fileid ior ) — open a file (like `OPEN-FILE`).
 - **`CLOSE`** ( fileid -- ior ) — close a file.
 - **`LINPUT`** ( c-addr +n -- +n2 ) — read a line from the keyboard into a buffer.
-The BASIC math names below are **not** in the core — they only duplicated the `F*` words, so they were moved to `toolkit/BASICMATH.FTH` to save ROM space.
-Load them with `INCLUDE BASICMATH.FTH` (or just use `FSQRT`/`FSIN`/… directly):
+The BASIC math names below are **not** in the core — they only duplicated the `F*` words, so they live in `toolkit/FPX.FTH` (with the extended FP set).
+Load them with `INCLUDE FPX.FTH` (after `FLOAT.FTH`; or just use `FSQRT`/`FSIN`/… directly):

 - **`SQR`** ( F: r -- sqrt ) — square root (BASIC name for `FSQRT`).
 - **`SIN`** ( F: r -- sin ), **`COS`** ( F: r -- cos ), **`TAN`** ( F: r -- tan ) — trig (= `FSIN`/`FCOS`/`FTAN`).